Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 From a users point of view, Gluon works just like a hardware wallet, but with a few differences:
 - A traditional hardware wallet is just one single hardware secure module (HSM), but Gluon is a group of potentially thousands of HSM running consensus together to protect clients' assets.
 (Every TEA Mining Node is an HSM which can be considered as a hardware wallet)
-- Users need both a Polkadot extension and a Gluon mobile app to access their Gluon account as 2FA.
+- Users need both a Mintbase extension and a Gluon mobile app to access their Gluon account as 2FA.
 - Users can transfer authentication factors from one device to another without backing up and restoring mnemonic phases.
 - If users lose both their computer (web auth) and phone (mobile auth), social recovery can still protect and recover their new accounts' crypto assets.
 - Users only need to submit a transaction then Gluon will submit the signature to the client blockchain without further user interaction.